Despite their muscled exterior and worried wrinkled expression, Boxers are lovable, fun-loving, energetic family dogs.

 The history of the German Boxer

-German Boxers most likely were bred down from the large hunting dog called a Bullenbeisser, which means bull biter.
+Boxers originated in Germany in the late 19th century.
+It’s believed that they’re bred down from a large hunting dog called a Bullenbeisser, which means “bull biter.”

 What does a Boxer look like?

 Boxer dogs look tough with their broad chest, muscular body, and a jaunty walk.
 They have a powerful jaw with an underbite, a regal, brachycephalic (squashed) head, and a short muzzle.

 Their droopy, dark brown eyes unveil their inner playful personality.